 Whatever approach you’re taking to lose weight, eating junk food is going to make it much harder.
 You may be able to get away with the occasional indulgence, but you definitely don’t want to make it a regular habit.
 Junk food contains a high volume of calories and glycemic loads which spike your blood sugar levels.
 Fast food and takeaways tend to involve oversized portions which further contribute to excess calories.
 They’re usually low in fiber, vitamins, and minerals, but high in processed carbohydrates and saturated fats.
 There’s strong evidence that fast food is a major contributor to weight gain and rising obesity.
 So, avoiding it will give you the best chance of reaching your weight loss goals in a shorter amount of time.

 However, resisting junk food is easier said than done.
 The lure of pizza on a Friday night or a juicy burger on the weekend can sometimes be too much.
 If you’re tired and hungry after a long day of work, then you’re much more likely to give in to these temptations.
+If you do, sometimes an exercise in portion control is all you need to ensure that your indulgence in junk isn’t as detrimental as it could be.
 But what if you could satisfy these cravings without sabotaging your weight loss?

 The good news is that you can satisfy junk food cravings and still maintain a healthy eating program.
 By taking a smart approach to your meal planning and food shopping, you can ensure there’s always satisfying food on hand.
 Often we’re craving one particular aspect of the food, such as its sweetness, creaminess, or crunchiness.
 Choosing other healthier foods that provide these sensations will satisfy your craving without the excess calories.
 If you’re wondering how to stop junk food cravings, then identifying the root yearning is an effective first step.
 Taking an appetite suppressant like PhenQ can also help to reduce those feelings of temptation.